DarthKoder/star-wars-blog/README.md

 ## Testing

-All Python files have been put throuth the CI Python Linter to ensure it is PEP8 compliant and none have any errors and are all clear.
+All Python files have been run through the CI Python Linter to ensure it is PEP8 compliant, all are clear with no errors.

+All JavaScript files have been run through JShint and have no errors using jshint esversion: 6.

 The W3C Markup Validator and W3C CSS Validator services were used to validate every page of the project, to ensure there were no errors.